Chicago Fed Survey of Business Conditions (CFSBC)

 Latest CFSBC Release

-The Chicago Fed Survey of Business Conditions (CFSBC) Activity Index increased to –19 in December from –31 in November, suggesting that economic growth was below trend.
+The Chicago Fed Survey of Business Conditions (CFSBC) Activity Index decreased to +1 in March from +6 in February, suggesting that economic growth was near trend.

 The CFSBC diffusion indexes are derived from survey questions that cover product demand, hiring, capital spending and input costs.
 Respondents report how these aspects of their businesses have changed over the past month (or are expected to change in the next 12 months) on a seven-point scale.
 Each diffusion index is calculated as the difference between the number of respondents with answers above their respective average responses and the number of respondents with answers below their respective average responses, divided by the total number of respondents.
 The index is then multiplied by 100 so that it ranges from +100 to −100.
 Respondents with no prior history of responses are excluded from the calculation.
 As an example, for the CFSBC Activity Index, if 30 respondents report above-average product demand growth, 20 respondents report below-average demand growth and there are 100 total respondents, the index will have a value of +10.
 On average, there are about 120 survey respondents, representing businesses from a wide range of industries with operations in the Seventh District.